EMPRI-DEVOPS/git-privacy/README.md

         ignoredHook = false
 ```

-Other Commands:
+## Optional

+Additionally you may install a pre-commit hook which currently checks if your timezone differs from the last commit.

+Copy `doc/pre-commit` to `your/repo/.git/hooks`

+## Commands

+Intended for manual use:

 ```
-git-privacy -clean     # Removes commits from the DB that no longer exist in your repository git-privacy -anonymize # Changes dates on each commit in your repository
+gitprivacy -clean     # Removes commits from the DB that no longer exist in your repository gitprivacy -anonymize # Changes dates on each commit in your repository
 ```